aerix-nl/nota-cli/README.md

 ```

 When finished Nota has rendered a simple PDF page, consisting of some custom
-rendering of preview data as declared in the template `bower.json`.
-Change the
+rendering of preview data as declared in the template's `nota.json` file.
-company logo image and try modifing the example data to see how easy it is to
+Change the company logo image and try modifing the example data to see how
-customise it and create your own invoice.
-If you have a template that needs data and you'd like to render save with a specific filename to a certain location, try this:
+easy it is to customise it and create your own invoice.
+If you have a template
+that needs data and you'd like to render save with a specific filename to a
+certain location, try this:
 ```bash
 nota --template=example-invoice --data=<path> --output=<path>
 ```